Netanyahu Expresses Deep Regret Over Gaza Church Attack

-Israel has attacked Gaza's only Catholic church, reports the Latin Patriarchate in Jerusalem.
-Pope Francis' friend, priest Gabriel Romanelli, was injured in the attack.
+Israel "deeply regrets" the attack on Gaza's only Catholic church, says Prime Minister Benjamin Netanyahu in a statement.
+Pope Francis' friend, the priest Gabriel Romanelli, was injured in the attack.
 Italy is furious and Pope Leo urges an immediate ceasefire.

 Photo: Omar al-Qattaa/AFP/TT